KKasbarian/kkasbarian.github.io/README.md

 3.6: Converted CSS code to SCSS for easier use in the future.

-4.0 A relatively **Big** update, changed a lot of minor things, removed the contact form and added a custom one.
+4.0: A relatively **Big** update, changed a lot of minor things, removed the contact form and added a custom one.
 Updated some sections of the websites, changed texts, removed credits page, added work experience in the about section and more...

+4.1: Added a chat button for sending a form application (Not a personal chat button).

 ## Feedback: